ejball/NuGetToolsPackager/docs/index.md

 ## Usage

-The `NuGetToolsPackager` command-line tool accepts the path to a `.csproj` file, the path to the file or directory where the `.nuspec` file should be created (optional), and a number of options.
+The `NuGetToolsPackager` command-line tool accepts the path to a `.csproj` file and a number of options.
+The `.nuspec` file is created in the same directory as the project file.

 For example, `NuGetToolsPackager MyProject.csproj` generates a `.nuspec` file for that project in the current directory.